codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 Oh.
 I'm not saying that the second screenshot looks nicer than the first one.
 Cause I don't have good sense of using colors and design stuff.
-But I assure you that CSS can help you to make your webpages look nicer and more lively than black and white text documents. :D
+But I assure you that CSS can help you to make your webpages look nicer and more lively than white documents. :D

 > Without HTML, there is no website.
 > Without CSS, there is no beautiful website.